 Whether it’s driven by a desire to save money or inspired by endless YouTube videos, DIY home renovation is an increasingly common choice.
 According to the Home Improvement Research Institute in 2018, nearly a quarter of the U.S. population made home improvements in the prior year and only 7% opted to work with a professional.

 Before jumping headfirst into a project, ask yourself the questions below to help you determine whether to do it yourself or hire a professional!

 Safety should be your highest priority during a home renovation, so decide ahead of time what precautions are needed to keep you and your home secure.
 If you’re doing the work yourself, preparation is key.
 Make sure you have all the safety gear you need, including protective eye gear, dust masks, ear plugs, and a first aid kit.

 If you’re hiring a professional, vet them ahead of time.
 Any good contractor will be happy to discuss their credentials, provide references, and give you their insurance information.
 Once the ball is rolling, a home security system can help you monitor the situation remotely — leaving you free to accomplish other tasks.
 If you’re at your home while contractors are working, video surveillance allows you to see their progress from your smartphone without awkward check-ins.

 Have a work crew arriving at your house while you’re out?
 No need to cancel your plans.
 With a smart lock, you can assign temporary codes to allow contractors into your home, and even track when they come and go.

 Managing Home Renovations with a Guardian Security System

-If you have a Guardian security system, be cautious when undertaking home improvement projects in areas where you have home security devices placed — for example, doors or windows with motion sensors.
+If you have a Guardian security system, be cautious when undertaking home improvement projects in areas where you have home security devices placed — for example, monitored doors or windows.